 How to Use this Natural Remedy for Constipation:

 There are 3 different ways you can use magnesium to treat constipation.
 I’ve used all of them, and I think they work equally well.
-Except, the magnesium flakes which always seems to work the fastest for me!
+Except, the magnesium flakes, which always seems to work the fastest for me!
 For that reason, the magnesium flakes are usually my first go to natural remedy for constipation.

 1. Use Epsom Salts- When you add Epsom salt to either your bath or a foot bath, your body absorbs the magnesium transdermally through your skin.
 I add about 1 cup of Epsom salt to my bath and soak for at least 45minutes or 1/4cup to a foot bath and soak for 30-45minutes.